 - Liens showing on a title report may be mechanic's liens placed by contractors who performed work but were not paid for their materials or services.
 Examples of contractors who can place liens on property include roofers, painters, and general contractors.

 - Encroachment is a type of trespass on another property owner's land.
 An encroachment is a something that extends onto an adjoining property, such as a fence or landscaping.
 Driveways, decks, garages, and even portions of a house can be encroachments that interfere with a title report.

 - A property survey may uncover an encroachment that would need to be resolved prior to issuance of a clear title report.
-One way of removing an encroachment from a title report is to remove the offending item from the adjoining property.
+One way of removing an encroachment from a title report is to remove the offending item from the adjoining type of trespass property.